jackocnr/intl-tel-input/README.md

 ```

 **dropdownContainer**
-Type: `String` Default: `""`
+Type: `Node` Default: `null`
-Expects a jQuery selector e.g. `"body"`.
-Instead of putting the country dropdown next to the input, append it to the element specified, and it will then be positioned absolutely next to the input using JavaScript.
+Expects a node e.g. `document.body`.
+Instead of putting the country dropdown next to the input, append it to the specified node, and it will then be positioned absolutely next to the input using JavaScript.
 This is useful when the input is inside a container with `overflow: hidden`.
 Note that the absolute positioning can be broken by scrolling, so it will automatically close on the `window` scroll event.
 If you have a different scrolling element that is causing problems, simply listen for the scroll event on that element, and trigger `$(window).scroll()` e.g.

 ```js
 $("#scrollingElement").scroll(function() {